Yoko Tsuno: Publication history

 Yoko Tsuno first appeared in the Franco-Belgian comics magazine Spirou on September 24, 1970 with the 8 page short Hold–up en hi–fi.
 This and the following two shorter works La belle et la bête and Cap 351 served as precursors for the first full-length Yoko Tsuno adventure, Le trio de l'étrange serialised in Spirou from May 13, 1971.
 Staying with Spirou for the following 30 years, the series still appears in the magazine to date.
-The series has accumulated 29 albums and has been collected in nine integral compilations.
+The series has accumulated 30 albums and has been collected in nine integral compilations.

 Characters

 Yoko Tsuno

-Yoko Tsuno is an electrical engineer, who was raised in Japan but now lives in Belgium.
+Yoko Tsuno is an electronics engineer, raised in Japan but now living in Belgium.
 She is quite compassionate and has a knack for making friends.
-Yoko is also a skilled scuba diver, holds a black belt in aikido, and can pilot both gliders and helicopters.
+Yoko is also a skilled scuba diver, holds a black belt in aikido, and can pilot jets, gliders and helicopters.
 This wide range of competences, together with her near-flawless behaviour, makes Yoko fall into the classic category of a competent woman.
 The flaw she does admit to having is the typically Japanese trait of valuing personal honour highly, which leads her at times to be trusting to the point of blindness.

 Yoko Tsuno's first name was inspired by Japanese actress Yoko Tani.